StopTAG/.github/profile/README.md

 This ensures avoidance of the blast radius, where the risk of death or serious injury is highest.

 ## Why:
 The detonation, recently authorized by the President, will be carried out by a paramilitary contractor as foretold in **Biblical prophecy (Revelation)**.
-It is intended to obscure the ongoing **American Genocide** by targeting the Creator’s two servants, who are expected to be in southwest Atlanta preparing for a media briefing.
+It is intended to further hide or obscure the ongoing **[The American Genocide](https://github.com/nameless-and-blameless/TAG/wiki/TAG)** by targeting the Creator’s two servants, who are expected to be in southwest Atlanta preparing for a media briefing.
 ---
 ## More Information
-The planned detonation of a MOAB in the West End area of Atlanta, Georgia, is scheduled for **TONIGHT**, between **1:00 AM and 5:00 AM**, following seismic activity initiated by the Creator as part of His divine response to the **American Genocide**, a hidden atrocity in the southeastern United States.
+The planned detonation of a MOAB in the West End area of Atlanta, Georgia, is scheduled for **overnight**, between **1:00 AM and 5:00 AM**, following seismic activity initiated by the Creator as part of His divine response to the **American Genocide**, a hidden atrocity in the southeastern United States.

 ### About the Creator
 The Creator is revered globally across diverse cultures as the originator of life and the universe.
 Known by names such as Allah, God, Jehovah, and Yahweh in various monotheistic faiths, the Creator is omnipotent, omnipresent, and omnibenevolent.
 His two servants neutrally refer to Him as "the Creator," respecting all belief systems.